Marty McSorley: Early life and hockey career

-McSorley was born in Hamilton, Ontario and grew up near Cayuga, Ontario.
+McSorley was born in Cayuga, Ontario.
 He made his NHL debut in October 1983 with the Pittsburgh Penguins but rose to fame after a trade in September 1985 sent him to the Edmonton Oilers.
+There, he was a member of the Oilers' Stanley Cup winning teams in 1987 and 1988.
 His arrival and physical presence soon made Edmonton's incumbent enforcer Dave Semenko expendable, and McSorley became known as "Wayne Gretzky's bodyguard".

 This title followed him to Los Angeles in 1988, when both he and Gretzky, along with Mike Krushelnyski, were obtained by the rival Los Angeles Kings.
 With the Kings, McSorley's bruising style made him a fan favorite; but he strove to improve his game beyond his work as an enforcer, earning great respect around the league for his hard work ethic, his fine team play, and his articulate intelligence off the ice.
+He shared the NHL Plus-Minus Award with Theo Fleury in 1991.

 In the 1992–93 NHL regular season, McSorley led all defensemen in shorthanded goals with three.

-The Kings reached the 1993 Stanley Cup Finals against the Montreal Canadiens, but in Game 2 with the Kings up 2–1, McSorley was caught with an illegal stick, which led to the Canadiens tying the game and winning it in overtime.
+McSorley also served as an assistant captain of the Kings for part of the season, when Luc Robitaille assumed the team captaincy as a result of Gretzky's injury.
+The Kings reached the 1993 Stanley Cup Final against the Montreal Canadiens, but in Game 2 with the Kings up 2–1, McSorley was caught with an illegal stick, which led to the Canadiens tying the game and winning it in overtime.
 Montreal eventually took the series in five games.
 McSorley had ten points in the playoffs and was the only King to score during the final game.
 Some suggested that he was the second most dominant King after Gretzky in the playoffs.

 McSorley was traded in August 1993 to the Pittsburgh Penguins in exchange for offensive forward Shawn McEachern.
 He had played only 47 games for Pittsburgh when the Kings re-acquired him on February 16, 1994.
 Back with the Kings, he assisted on Gretzky's goal which broke Gordie Howe's all-time goal-scoring record.
 On March 14, 1996, McSorley left the Kings' organization for good when he was traded to the New York Rangers in a multi-player deal.

 After completing the 1995–96 season with the Rangers, McSorley returned to the West Coast upon being acquired by the San Jose Sharks in August 1996.
 He spent two injury-plagued seasons with the Sharks, then returned to Edmonton as a free agent in October 1998.
 Confined to a part-time role in his second stint in Edmonton, he left after one season and signed with the Boston Bruins in December 1999.